-These drivers of transaction costs are unrelated to the production or delivery of the actual digital good being sold, and are simply a consequence of offering a usage-based pricing scheme.
+These drivers of transaction costs are unrelated to the production or delivery of the actual digital good being sold and are simply a consequence of offering a usage-based pricing scheme.
 Consequently, sellers may want to mitigate these costs by offering some or all of their customers a fixed-fee pricing scheme.
-This may seem especially attractive for sellers of mass-market digital goods, where transaction costs are significant relative to the potential revenue firms may obtain from each of their customers.
+This may seem especially attractive for sellers of massmarket digital goods, where transaction costs are significant relative to the potential revenue firms may obtain from each of their customers.
 Moreover, each customer is likely to be willing to pay more for the option of unlimited usage.
-There is a trade-off, however - fixed-fee pricing precludes second-degree price discrimination based on usage, and this is likely to adversely affect seller revenues.
+There is a trade-off, however-fixed-fee pricing precludes second-degree price discrimination based on usage, and this is likely to adversely affect seller revenues.

-The model in this paper analyzes this tradeoff by deriving the optimal combination of the unlimited usage fixed-fee and the usage-based nonlinear pricing function, with very general assumptions about customer preferences and transaction costs, and under incomplete information.
+The model in this paper analyzes this trade-off by deriving the optimal combination of the unlimited usage fixed-fee and the usage-based nonlinear pricing function, with very general assumptions about customer preferences and transaction costs and under incomplete information.
 It shows that any positive fixed or variable transaction costs make it optimal for the monopolist to offer their customers the option of a fixed-fee pricing scheme.
-It also establishes that the optimal choice of the usage-based pricing schedule is independent of the value of the fixed-fee - a result that simplifies the simultaneous design of pricing schedules significantly.
-Managerial implications for pricing design, volume discounting, adoption patterns and market evolution are also discussed.
+It also establishes that the optimal choice of the usage-based pricing schedule is independent of the value of the fixed-fee-a result that simplifies the simultaneous design of pricing schedules significantly.
+Managerial implications for pricing design, volume discounting, adoption patterns, and market evolution are also discussed.

 The optimal pricing of information systems has been studied quite extensively, most often with a focus on congestion pricing.
-This body of work includes a queuing model of ASP pricing by Cheng and Koehler (1999), an analysis of pricing service facilities with nonlinear delay costs by Dewan and Mendelson (1990), a model of usage-based pricing in a network by Gupta et. al. (2001) which is based on the theoretical framework of Gupta et al. (1995), the seminal paper by Mendelson (1985) on pricing computer services by internalizing delay externalities, which was followed by a model of variable priority pricing under asymmetric information for queues by Mendelson and Whang (1990), and a model of optimal IS pricing with network externalities by Westland (1992).
-Space constraints preclude a more detailed survey or analysis - these papers focus specifically either on contrasting usage-based pricing with alternate schemes, or on IS pricing under asymmetric information - which makes their models most relevant to this paper.
+This body of work includes a queuing model of ASP pricing by Cheng and Koehler (1999), an analysis of pricing service facilities with nonlinear delay costs by Dewan and Mendelson (1990), a model of usage-based pricing in a network based on the theoretical framework of Gupta et al. (1997), the seminal paper by Mendelson (1985) on pricing computer services by internalizing delay externalities, which was followed by a model of variable priority pricing under asymmetric information for queues by Mendelson and Whang (1990), and a model of optimal IS pricing with network externalities by Westland (1992).
+These papers focus specifically on either contrasting usage-based pricing with alternate schemes, or pricing information systems under asymmetric information, which makes their models most relevant to this paper.
+A more detailed survey is available from the author on request.

-This paper adds to this literature by presenting a new model directly contrasting fixed-fee and nonlinear pricing of information goods within a very general analytical framework, and underlining the importance of transaction costs (highlighted briefly by Varian, 2000) in the design of optimal pricing schedules for information goods.
-Two related and active areas of information-goods research into pricing and market segmentation - bundling and vertical differentiation (versioning) - have indirectly shed some light on the trade-offs between fixed-fee and usage-based pricing, and this relationship is discussed further in Section 6.
+This paper adds to the literature by presenting a new model directly contrasting fixed-fee and nonlinear pricing of information goods under a more general analytical framework and underlining the importance of transaction costs (highlighted briefly by Varian 2000) in the design of optimal pricing schedules for information goods.
+Two related and active areas of information-goods research into pricing and market segmentation-bundling and vertical differentiation (versioning)-have indirectly shed some light on the trade-offs between fixed-fee and usage-based pricing, and this relationship is discussed further in §6.